kleebaum/geoelectrics/README.md

 *Domain model for electrical resistivity tomography*

 ## Implementation Details
-The *geoelectrics* R package provides five model classes to represent geolectric resistivity measurement data:
+The *geoelectrics* R package provides [five model classes](https://github.com/kleebaum/geoelectrics/blob/master/R/00Classes.r) to represent geolectric resistivity measurement data:
 - The *Profile* class represents a 2D geolectric resistivity measurement profile.
 - The *ProfileSet* class represents a set of 2D geolectric profiles in order to visualize them in three dimensions.
 - The *RawData* class represents geolectrics raw data.
 The constructor of this class expects the address of a text file as an argument.
-The `parseRawDataMethod()` is used to parse [geoelectrics raw data files created by the GeoTest software by Dr. Rauen.](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/extdata/raw/p1_DipolDipol_SW-NE.dat) You need to overwrite the `parseRawDataMethod()` method if you want to use another raw data format.
+The [`parseRawDataFile()` method](https://github.com/kleebaum/geoelectrics/blob/master/R/parseRawDataFile.r) is used to parse [geoelectrics raw data files created by the GeoTest software by Dr. Rauen.](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/extdata/raw/p1_DipolDipol_SW-NE.dat) You need to overwrite the `parseRawDataFile()` method if you want to use another raw data format.
 - The *GpsCoordinates* class represents the GPS coordinates of a single profile.
 The constructor of this class expects the address of a text file as an argument.
 [The text file contains two columns with latitudinal and longitudinal values.](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/extdata/gps/p1.txt)
 - The *ProcessedData* class represents processed (inverted) geolectric data.
 The constructor of this class expects the address of a text file as an argument.
-The `parseProcessedDataMethod()` is used to parse [.xyz files produced by the software Res2DInv.](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/extdata/processed/p1_DipolDipol_SW-NE.xyz) You need to overwrite the `parseProcessedDataMethod()` method if you want to use another processed data format.
+The [`parseProcessedDataFile()` method](https://github.com/kleebaum/geoelectrics/blob/master/R/parseProcessedDataFile.r) is used to parse [.xyz files produced by the software Res2DInv.](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/extdata/processed/p1_DipolDipol_SW-NE.xyz) You need to overwrite the `parseProcessedDataFile()` method if you want to use another processed data format.

 ![UML class diagram](https://raw.githubusercontent.com/kleebaum/geoelectrics/master/inst/img/class_diagram.png)
 *Class diagram of the geoelectrics R package*